Don’t see your question here? Send us an email and we’ll be happy to help.

 A: We have been providing service to and from Alaska since 1979.

 A: Two sailings each week go to Anchorage (with continuing road service to Fairbanks and South Central Alaska), and one sailing goes to Juneau each week.

 A: Shipments travel by Estes’ LTL ground to our Seattle, WA, terminal.
-From there, we load the freight on our trailers using logistics bars, which help prevent movement and freight damage.
+From there, we load the freight bound for Anchorage, Fairbanks and South Central Alaska on our trailers using logistics bars, which help prevent movement and freight damage.
+Freight bound for Southeast Alaska is loaded in containers that travel by barge.
 Estes serves virtually every point in Alaska.
 However, most Alaska-bound freight goes to Anchorage and is trucked to its ultimate destination in markets such as Fairbanks and Kenai.